Zaragoza Entry Requirements

 Customs & Duty-Free

-1 liter of spirits over 22% alcohol OR 2 liters of fortified/sparkling wine, plus 4 liters of still wine, plus 16 liters of beer
+1 liter of spirits over 22% volume OR 2 liters of fortified wine/spirits under 22% volume; plus 4 liters of still wine; plus 16 liters of beer.

 Currency

-Amounts of €10,000 or more must be declared using customs form.
-Applies to cash, checks, traveler's checks, and bearer instruments.
-No limit on amount you can bring, but declaration is mandatory.
-Failure to declare can result in fines and confiscation.
+Amounts of €10,000 or more must be declared to customs using a specific form.
+Failure to declare can result in fines.

 Prohibited Items

-• Illegal drugs and narcotics - strictly forbidden with severe criminal penalties
+• Illegal drugs and narcotics - severe penalties

 Restricted Items